 PX VS EM

 I wouldn't say that you should use one over the other.
 It depends on the situation.
-For example you would use exact pixels if you are designing for a responsive mobile design.
-Having the exact pixel will insure that your layout certain resolutions are exactly the correct size.
+For example, you would use exact pixels if you are designing for a responsive mobile design.
+Having the exact pixel will ensure that your layout certain resolutions are exactly the correct size.
 Pixels are also useful to keep images from breaking your site's design.

 EM VS Percent

 As these two sizing methods work in the same manner, they will give you close but different results.
 By comparing all the different options, these two will give you the closest results between each other.
 But again you will want to use percent for defining widths in elements, such as liquid web design or responsive mobile designs.

 Compare the Difference

 It is important to see the differences between the types to sizing.
 Below are some font-sizes and padding different between px vs em vs rem vs percent.